osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 			- The other team starting locations basically split the map in two with each team having one half the map
 			- There are still plenty of maps which retain the old random team placement as well to mix it up
 		- Changes to cities:
+			- Skyscraper now uses direct placement and appears 100% of the time
 			- Ambient sounds (started at least)
 			- Cities added to even more maps
 			- New stormy city layouts